kristianmandrup/on_the_map/README.md

-= on_the_map
+# On The Map

-Mongoid concerns for putiing models "on the map"
+Mongoid concerns for putting models "on the map".

 Contains various useful concern modules for: